Wuyue: Reign of Qian Liu

 Under Qian Liu's reign, Wuyue prospered economically and freely developed its own regional culture that continues to this day.
 He developed the coastal kingdom's agriculture, built seawalls, expanded Hangzhou, dredged rivers and lakes, and encouraged sea transport and trade.
 On his death-bed he urged a benign administration of state affairs and his words were strictly followed by four succeeding kings.

 Foreign diplomacy

 In 935, Wuyue established official diplomatic relations with Japan.
-The kingdom also took advantage of its maritime location to maintain diplomatic contacts with north China, the Khitans, Bohai, and the Korean states of Later Baekje, Goryeo, and Silla.
+The kingdom also took advantage of its maritime location to maintain diplomatic contacts with north China, the Khitans, and the Korean states of Later Baekje, Balhae, Goryeo, and Silla.
 Buddhism played a large role in the diplomatic relations with Japan and Goryeo.
 Japanese and Korean monks traveled to Wuyue, while monks from Wuyue went to Japan and Korea as well.
 The rulers of Wuyue also tried to find sutras that had been lost during the turbulent final years of the Tang.
 In 947, Qian Zuo sent gifts to Japan and offered to buy any sutras; however none were available.
 In 961, Qian Chu sent fifty precious objects and a letter to Goryeo inquiring about the missing sutras, and Gwangjong sent the monk Jegwan (諦觀) with a complete set of Tiantai sutras.